Entertainment

 • Medication for a medical condition (communicate with the venue prior and let security personnel know upon arrival)

-Where Can I Eat and Drink Before The Show?
+Where Can I Eat and Drink Before?

-If you've got time to kill before your concert or want to kick on afterwards, there are tons of cool places nearby that are worth checking out.
+If you've got time to kill before your event or want to kick on afterwards, there are tons of cool places nearby that are worth checking out.
 Just across from RAC Arena in Yagan Square, you'll find the legendary Stories offering nine bars including a rooftop and speakeasy, three restaurants, a pop-up taco bar and the city's biggest beer garden spread across five spacious stories.
 There's also Street Eats Eatery, an outdoor food market serving dishes and cocktails from around the world, and Hiss & Smoke Japanese restaurant right next to the train station.

 If you're kicking on and looking for the perfect bar to sip at, you've got Deadbeat on Murray Street for a chilled dive bar vibe, Edward & Ida's on William Street for fabulous cocktails and a classic pub feed, or The Aviary rooftop bar on William Street for killer city views.